amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

   struct proc *p;
   ...
   for(;;){
-    ...
-    //Choose a process from ready queue to run acquire(&ptable.lock);
+    ...  // Choose a process from ready queue to run acquire(&ptable.lock);
     p = priorityQueueExtractMin();     // Find the process with minimum Burst Time using Priority Queue